Indian Immigration Services Team

 5. Food and Culture

 Patna’s cuisine perfectly represents Bihar’s rich culinary heritage.
-Venture into local cuisine such as litti chokha, sattu paratha, malpua and thekua at local food establishments.
+Venture into local cuisine such as litti chokha, sattu paratha, malpua, and thekua at local food establishments.
 To have a contemporary dining experience, the city is also equipped with numerous quality restaurants and cafés serving both Indian and international cuisines

 Conclusion